dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Central-America/cam-apm.md

 ```

 ### Response parameters
 In the response, you find the parameter `MetadataOut.PaymentCode` with the reference number of the generated debt that the customer must present in a `PuntoXpress` agency to pay the debt.
-Furthermore, the parameter `MetadataOut.PaymentExpirationDate` displays the validity dat in ISO 8601 format (_YYYY-MM-DDTHH:MM:SS_).
+Furthermore, the parameter `MetadataOut.PaymentExpirationDate` displays the validity date in ISO 8601 format (_YYYY-MM-DDTHH:MM:SS_).

 #### Response example